Construction Partners (NASDAQ:ROAD) Issues Quarterly Earnings Results

-Construction Partners (NASDAQ:ROAD – Get Free Report) posted its earnings results on Wednesday.
-The company reported $0.59 EPS for the quarter, topping the consensus estimate of $0.52 by $0.07, MarketWatch Earnings reports.
-The company had revenue of $475.00 million during the quarter, compared to the consensus estimate of $465.32 million.
-Construction Partners had a net margin of 3.13% and a return on equity of 10.56%.
-The company’s revenue for the quarter was up 20.8% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.25 earnings per share.
+Construction Partners (NASDAQ:ROAD – Get Free Report) released its earnings results on Wednesday.
+The company reported $0.59 earnings per share for the quarter, topping the consensus estimate of $0.52 by $0.07, MarketWatch Earnings reports.
+The firm had revenue of $475.00 million during the quarter, compared to analysts’ expectations of $465.32 million.
+Construction Partners had a return on equity of 10.56% and a net margin of 3.13%.
+The company’s quarterly revenue was up 20.8% on a year-over-year basis.
+During the same period in the prior year, the company earned $0.25 earnings per share.

 Construction Partners Price Performance